winterfreddy/tandem-trivia-challenge/README.md

 * [http-server](https://www.npmjs.com/package/http-server) (for local usage/testing)

 ## Key Features of Fly-hoot trivia game
-* Randomly generated questions on every new round
+* Ten randomly generated questions on every new round
 * Users can see what's right or wrong per question submission
-* Final score is displayed at the end of round
 * Users have ability to replay game at the end of the round

+## Requirements/Acceptance Criteria
+* A user can view questions
+* Questions with their multiple choice options must be displayed one at a time
+* Questions should not repeat in a round
+* A user can select only 1 answer out of the 4 possible answers
+* The correct answer must be revealed after a user has submitted their answer
+* A user can see the score they received at the end of the round

 ## Local Usage/Testing Instructions
 * For local usage/testing, download the repository if you haven't already.
 Also, please have npm installed for the following steps.